naranjja/gcp-jupyter-sql/README.md

 ```
 gcloud sql instances list
 ```

+Go to the [Cloud SQL instance's page](https://console.cloud.google.com/sql/instances), select your instance, and go to **Databases** > **Create database** and create one.

+In order to be able to connect to the instance locally, it is necessary to whitelist the local IP.
+[Search for your IP on Google](https://www.google.com/search?q=ip).
+This is the easiest way to get your local, external IP.
+Then, go to **Authorization** > **Add network** and enter this IP.

+### (Optional) Create separate users
-Add some user (where `HOST` refers to the instance's IP):
+By default, the `postgres` user will have all required privileges, but you might want to create separate users.
+To add a user, use the following command (where `HOST` refers to the instance's IP):
 ```
 gcloud sql users create [USER_NAME] [HOST] --instance [INSTANCE_NAME] --password [PASSWORD]
 ```
-Go to the [Cloud SQL instance's page](https://console.cloud.google.com/sql/instances), select your instance, and go to **Databases** > **Create database** and create one.

-In order to be able to connect to the instance locally, it is necessary to whitelist the local IP.
-Go to [Google](http://www.google.com) and search for "IP".
-This will return your local, external IP.
-Go to **Authorization** > **Add network** and enter this IP.

-Finally, the newly created user will have limited privileges.
-In order to give it all privileges on all tables, you need to go to **Overview** > **Connect to this instance** > **Connect using Cloud Shell**.
+The newly created user will have limited privileges.
+To grant additional privileges, you need to go to **Overview** > **Connect to this instance** > **Connect using Cloud Shell**.
 The Cloud Shell will open with a default connection command available.
 Press enter to get access to the PSQL client.

 Once inside, switch to the database you want: